 - 1. To carry out its duties in compliance with all relevant laws, regulations, the company's objectives and Articles of Association as well as the resolutions of shareholder meetings.
-It shall carefully act in the company's best interest with integrity and discretion. - To elect an Executive Committee to perform a task, or multiple tasks as assigned by the Board.
+It shall carefully act in the company's best interest with integrity and discretion. - 2.
+To elect an Executive Committee to perform a task, or multiple tasks as assigned by the Board.
 The Board also has the authority to appoint a Executive Chairman and other members of various committees such as the Audit Committee, the Nomination and Remuneration Committee. - 3.
 To determine the company's direction, policies, business plan and budget as well as supervise the Executive Committee or any assigned person to ensure that they act in compliance with the policies set by the Board. - 4.
-To review and approve the company's visions, missions and corporate values. - 5.
+To review and approve the company's visions, missions and corporate values.
+In the Board of Director Meeting No. 7/2020, the board has reviewed the Company's vision, mission and corporate value and found that the details of such remain up-to-date and in accordance with the current Company's operating policy. - 5.
 To review and approve the company's policies, directions, strategies, business plans, annual budget for the business, annual expenditure budget and large investment projects that have been proposed by the Executive Committee. - 6.
 To monitor the company's performance according to the business plan and budget - 7.
 To review and approve other important matters related to the company as deemed appropriate, for the greater benefit of the company.

 However, the following transactions can proceed only after receiving approvals from a shareholder meeting.
-It is further stipulated that if there is a transaction, in which a director or a party has a conflict of interest, such director or party must refrain from casting a vote on the said transaction
+It is further stipulated that if there is a transaction, in which a director or a party has a conflict of interest, such director or party must refrain from casting a vote on the said transaction.